ashki23/python-workshop-basics/README.md

 - **Windows**: Refer to [section 4.1.1](https://docs.python.org/3/using/windows.html#installation-steps) in the Python documentation.
 Be sure to check the option "Add Python to PATH" during installation.
 Alternatively, if you have [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) installed, you can use Python in WSL.

 #### Install Visual Studio Code
 Download and install Visual Studio Code from [this link](https://code.visualstudio.com/Download).
 We are using VS Code as an integrated development environment (IDE) to create scripts, execute terminal commands, and manage files all in one place.
-We can also have Jupyter Notebooks (see [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)) and manage virtual environments (see [here](https://code.visualstudio.com/docs/python/environments#_using-the-create-environment-command)) in VS Code.
+We can also have Jupyter Notebooks in VS Code (see [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)).

 ## Using Python
 Python can be used in two primary ways: